- 04.19.14 from 09:00 AM to 04:45 PM

 Mammography is a specific type of imaging that uses a low-dose x-ray system for examination of the breast.
 Mammography plays a central role in the early detection of breast cancers because it can show changes in the breast up to two years before you might actually feel the lump in your breast.

-Garden Park’s full field digital mammography uses computers and specially designed digital detectors to produce an image that can be displayed on a high resolution computer monitor and transmitted and stored just like computer files.
+Garden Park Medical Center’s full field digital mammography uses computers and specially designed digital detectors to produce an image that can be displayed on a high resolution computer monitor and transmitted and stored just like computer files.
 The digital image allows the radiologist to manipulate the image to adjust the brightness, change contrast, and zoom in for close ups of specific areas of interest.